 Five more children filtered out from the curtains and stood in front of them.

-The colonel rose from his seat, approaching an adolescent boy who stood at the end of the line.
+The colonel rose from his seat, approaching a pre-adolescent boy who stood at the end of the line.

 “He’s of Aquarian descent,” Enzo explained, walking over to stand beside him.
 “His father sold him to us a couple of years back during Aquarius’s economic scare.
 You have a good eye.
 His Specialist conducting is something that would probably prove very useful in your field.”
 Enzo reached out a hand towards the boy’s head.